VertebrateResequencing/wr/.docs/bugfixes/260917-start-durability.md

   This needs the repo owner's call on which cost is acceptable; do not pick one in passing while fixing something else.

+## The WR_TEST_SERVER_LOG hook

+The hook this checklist's re-diagnosis step relies on, moved here from `incidental-fixes-2` (PR #600) so the diagnosis and the tool it names live on the same branch.
+Its two review findings came with it.

+- [x] **A `WR_TEST_SERVER_LOG` that cannot be opened is ignored, and the reason is discarded.** `logServerToFileIfAsked` logs the open failure with the standard library logger and returns, so the daemon comes up with no log and the developer who asked for one gets no explanation:
+      `startServer` (`jobqueue/jobqueue_test.go:1287`) leaves `cmd.Stdout` and
+      `cmd.Stderr` nil, and `os/exec` connects a nil `Stderr` to `os.DevNull`.

+      Raised by Copilot on PR #600, before the hook moved here: thread `4036106276`, comment on `jobqueue/jobqueue_test.go:1333` at `dd7666f8`.

+  - red: build the test binary and start the daemon with an unopenable path.
+    The daemon starts anyway, so `timeout` has to kill it (exit 124):

+    ```bash
+    go test -tags netgo -c -o /tmp/jq.test ./jobqueue/
+    WR_TEST_SERVER_LOG=/tmp/probe/no/such/dir/log.txt \
+      WR_MANAGERDIR=/tmp/probe/mgr WR_MANAGERPORT=44411 WR_MANAGERWEB=44412 \
+      timeout 12 /tmp/jq.test -test.run TestJobqueue --servermode; echo $?
+    ```

+    ```text
+    2026/09/17 12:08:44 failed to open WR_TEST_SERVER_LOG ...: no such file or directory
+    t=... lvl=warn msg="test daemon up, will block"
+    exit=124
+    ```

+  - wanted: a log that was explicitly asked for and cannot be provided stops the daemon promptly, rather than being ignored for the rest of the run.

+  - FIXED in `jobqueue/jobqueue_test.go`. `logServerToFileIfAsked` returns the open error instead of swallowing it, and `runServer` turns that into `clog.Crit` + `os.Exit(1)`, the same fatal idiom its two other startup failure paths already use.
+The decision happens before any config load or port bind, so the daemon dies in milliseconds.
+Unset, the hook still returns early and a normal run is unchanged.
+  - The old `#nosec G706` went with the `log.Printf` it annotated, and no new gosec finding replaced it: `make lint` reports no issue this change is responsible for, at either of the baselines the item above describes.
+  - Regression test `TestJobqueueServerLog` drives the real binary as its own `--servermode` child with an unopenable path and asserts the process
+    boundary: exit 1, the reason on combined output, and no `test daemon up`.
+    Proven red both ways - with the fix it passes in 0.01s, and with `runServer` reverted to `_ = logServerToFileIfAsked(ctx)` it fails after 30s on `context deadline exceeded`.

+- [ ] **A `--servermode` daemon's fatal reason never reaches the developer.**
+      Found reviewing the fix above, and pre-existing rather than caused by it.
+      `startServer` (`jobqueue/jobqueue_test.go:1287`) leaves `cmd.Stdout` and
+      `cmd.Stderr` nil, so `os/exec` wires both to `os.DevNull`.
+Every fatal path in `runServer` - a failed `os.Executable()`, a failed `serve()`, and now a failed log open - writes its reason there and it is lost.
+What the developer sees is the parent timing out in `readManagerToken`.

+  - the fix above deliberately does not address this: it makes the run fail fast and unambiguously instead of silently carrying on, which is a different thing from saying why.
+  - smallest treatment is `cmd.Stderr = os.Stderr` in `startServer`, which
+    exposes every daemon-fatal reason rather than one.
+That trades against the test output noise a blocking daemon produces, so it is a choice about the suite's output rather than a defect fix - hence recorded, not done.
+    Capturing into a buffer and surfacing it on the `readManagerToken` error avoids the noise at the cost of touching a path many tests share.